lukaszszymankiewicz/pydoku_cute/README.md

     step some numbers, are took from single-solution puzzle.
 This results in a puzzle which does not necessary have only one solution (and that is the goal!).

-4. How it is draw?
+### How it is drawn?
-    All images are archive as compressed numpy array.
-Manipulation of these object (placing numbers images on board) is also achieved using numpy (we treat image as 2 dimensional array).
-As a final step array (filled with numbers) is convert into png image using pypng library.
+    All images are archived as compressed numpy array.
+Generating resulted Sudoku image is also achieved using numpy (we treat image as 2 dimensional array).
+Converting these numpy array to png image is achieved by pypng library.

-5. Copyrights
+### Copyrights
     Please, feel free to use app as you wish.
 Have fun!

-TODO:
-- [x] Add javascript to stop refresh after puzzle is generated
-- [x] Remove bootstrap as it is adding o lot of overhead
-- [x] Make difficulties more relaiable